Max Kepler Preview, Player Props: Twins vs. Rays

 Max Kepler At The Plate

-- Kepler has had at least one RBI in 36.0% of his games this year (40 of 111), with more than one RBI 11 times (9.9%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Kepler has driven in a run in 41 games this year (36.6%), including 11 games with more than one RBI (9.8%).
+He has also driven home three or more of his team's runs in four contests.

+- He has scored in 38.4% of his games this year, with more than one run scored in 10.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.